[Moderate revision–posted 3/23/21 (replaces 12/6/12 edition)]

 (e) Intra-laboratory program testing

-(8) Provide FP&C, Physical Plant, and Housing and Residence Life with submittal requirements and minimum acceptable standards for asbestos-related contractors, asbestos engineering firms, and asbestos technical services firms.
+(8) Provide FP&C, ODES, BMC, and Auxiliary Services with submittal requirements and minimum acceptable standards for asbestos-related contractors, asbestos engineering firms, and asbestos technical services firms.

-(9) Participate in the pre-planned abatement meetings scheduled by Physical Plant, FP&C, Housing and Residence Life, or university auxiliaries for assurance of compliance with appropriate regulations.
+(9) Participate in the pre-planned abatement meetings scheduled by Operations Division, FP&C, and Auxiliary Services for assurance of compliance with appropriate regulations.

 (10) Serve as the intermediary and contact point for all TTU activities involving regulatory agencies.

-(12) Inform the Director of Physical Plant Services (Custodial Services) and/or the director of the appropriate auxiliary of the impact of the project on custodial and maintenance services.
+(12) Inform the Managing Director of Operations Division Services (Custodial Services) and/or the managing director of the appropriate Auxiliary Services department of the impact of the project on custodial and maintenance services.

 (13) Inform Custodial Services when their services are to be stopped and then restarted.